 Inheritance rights of cohabiting couples

-If you are married or in a civil partnership, the Succession Act 1965 gives your surviving spouse/civil partner a legal right to a share of your estate when you die, no matter what you have said in your will.
+If you are married or in a civil partnership, the Succession Act 1965 gives your surviving spouse/civil partner a legal right to a share of your estate (your possessions) when you die, no matter what you have said in your will.

 In the case of a cohabiting couple where the surviving partner inherits the family home, the surviving partner may be liable for inheritance tax, unless the surviving partner qualifies for dwelling house tax exemption.

-ContactContact information for solicitors firms throughout Ireland is available on the Law Society website.
+Further informationContact information for solicitors firms throughout Ireland is available on the Law Society website.

 FLAC (Free Legal Advice Centres) is an independent, voluntary organisation that operates a network of legal advice clinics throughout the country.
 These clinics are confidential, free of charge and open to all.
 Contact your nearest Citizens Information Centre for information on FLAC services in your area.
 FLAC also runs an information and referral line during office hours for basic legal information.